rfo909/CFT/doc/Reference.md

 diff somefile.txt %a
 ```

+### Symbols are global

+When running CFT in separate windows, the symbols we define in one session are immediately available
+in all others.
+This means after assigning symbol %a to a file in one window, we can
+refer to it in another window, running the diff command or something else.

 ## :N, :: and %x initiate expressions

 Parameters to shell commands (and external programs) starting with ":" or "%" are considered CFT expressions even without